danielchristiancazares/freespace2/docs/DESIGN_PHILOSOPHY.md

 # Type-Driven Design: A Philosophy

+## How to Read This Document

+Absorb the principle, not the syntax.
+The examples exist to illustrate; not copy outright.
+If you find yourself arguing that an example has a technical flaw while ignoring what it demonstrates, you have missed the point.
+The principle behind every pattern: make invalid states unrepresentable.
+If you understand this, you can derive the correct implementation for any situation.
+If you're looking for escape hatches in example code, you don't understand it yet.

 ## The Core Idea

 **Use the type system to make wrong code unwritable.** Don't rely on programmer discipline, runtime checks, or documentation.
 If invalid code compiles, the types are wrong.